The Ultimate Fighting Championship (UFC) is the planet’s leading mixed martial arts (MMA) promotion.

 However, intense training and competition in MMA can inhibit your soccer career.
-Even at an amateur level, it is an extremely demanding sport and injuries are common.
+Even at an amateur level, it is a highly demanding sport and injuries are common.

 Soccer players should avoid competitive grappling and sparring to reduce the risk of injury.
-Perhaps basic striking technique and movement are most beneficial.
+Perhaps basic striking techniques and movement are most beneficial.

 Soccer Players Who Practice Martial Arts

 Surprisingly, several high-profile soccer players have participated in martial arts to some extent, including:

 - Bolo Zenden

 - John Fashnu